 October 21st, 2010

-UDOT PORT WORKER KEEPS WATCHStrengthen the Economy, Zero Fatalities, by Catherine Higgins.
+UDOT PORT WORKER KEEPS WATCHZero Crashes, Injuries and Fatalities, by Catherine Higgins.

 Vic Saunders, Public Involvement Manager in Region One sent this great story about Leona Dalley, supervisor at the Perry Port of Entry.
 I want to meet this wonder woman.
 She works hard at her job, understands her important role and takes on challenges with enthusiasm and a smile.
 But, where’s her cape?
 You go, Leona!
 CH